rickrodness/cse15l-lab-reports/lab_report_2.md

     private int messageCounter = 0;

     public String handleRequest(URI url) {

-        // Check if the path is "/add-message" if (url.getPath().equals("/add-message")) {
+        if (url.getPath().equals("/add-message")) { // check if the path is "/add-message"
-            // Extract the query from the URI
+            // get query from the URI
             String query = url.getQuery();

-            // Check if the query starts with "s=" if (query != null && query.startsWith("s=")) {
+            // check if the query starts with "s=" if (query != null && query.startsWith("s=")) {
-                // Extract the message after "s=" from the query String message = query.substring(2);
+                // get the message after "s=" from the query String message = query.substring(2);

                 messageCounter++;

-                // Append the message to the builder with its order number messageBuilder.append(messageCounter).append(". ").append(message).append("\n");
+                // append the message to the builder with its list number messageBuilder.append(messageCounter).append(". ").append(message).append("\n");

                 return messageBuilder.toString();
             }
         }
-        // Return a 404 error message if the path doesn't match or the query is invalid return "404 Not Found!";
+        // return 404 error message if the path doesn't match or the query is invalid return "404 Not Found!";
     }
 }